Metric-Free Individual Fairness in Online Learning: Achieving No Regret Simultaneously

 The second equality follows from the fact that for any $\pi$ and $x$,

-If $\pair^\round = \nullPair$, then the same argument applies as above; the only difference is that all the $\pi^t(\arbitraryInstance)$ will cancel with each other because the number of copies with label 0 is exactly the same as that of label 1. \end{proof}
+If $\pair^\round = \nullPair$, the same argument as above applies; the only difference is that all the $\pi^t(\arbitraryInstance)$ cancel with each other because the number of copies with label 0 is exactly the same as that of label 1. \end{proof}